-The content of this website is provided for general informational purposes only, information appearing on this website should in no way to be construed as diagnostic and is NOT meant to replace of the advice of a qualified medical practitioner.
+The content of this website is provided for general informational purposes only, information appearing on this website should in no way be construed as diagnostic and is NOT meant to replace the advice of a qualified medical practitioner.

 Whilst information is researched and drawn from reputable sources, no guarantee can be made by www.GoNandO.com for its provenance or accuracy.
 Should you have any health or medical concerns whatsoever you are advised always to consult your family doctor at your soonest opportunity.